Before you travel to Oahu to hang ten, make sure you know these ten tourist mistakes to avoid.

 We get it -- you want to experience as much as possible while you're there.
 However, packing too many activities into each day results in stress, exhaustion, and hazy memories of rushing from one place to the next.

 A great way to beat the busyness is to plan one big activity each day.
-Shape your itinerary around that activity, then fill in the rest of the time with serendipity.
+Shape your itinerary around that activity, then fill in the rest of the time with serendipity (especially if you have kids along for the journey).

 Disrespecting Local Wildlife

-While you may only be visiting for a short time, Oahu wildlife calls the island home.
+While you may only be visiting for a short time, Oahu wildlife and marine life calls the island home.
 As a guest in the home of local turtles, dolphins, and birds, treat their space with respect and give them some distance.

-Fun Fact: While there are no national parks on Oahu, there are two in the state of Hawaii -- one on the island of Maui and one on the island of Hawai'i.
+Fun Fact: While there are no national parks on this island, there are two in the state of Hawaii -- one on the island of Maui and one on the island of Hawai'i.
 Both are home to different wildlife species like sea turtles and birds.
+The island does boast an amazing state park, Hanauma Bay.

 Hold on there!
 Keep your hands to yourself.
 Coral often appears light and squishy but can actually be quite sharp, leading to cuts and scrapes.